World-class content marketing requires:

 Two to Go

 Now you have 50 blog posts answering your reader’s questions at each phase of their buying process.
-Top of Funnel topics attract them when they are gathering information.
+Top of Funnel topics attracts them when they are gathering information.
 Bottom of Funnel topics gets your business on their consideration shortlist.

 But, we have two more blog posts to go.
 I want to be through so I suggest: